 11. Boulder Beach & Otter Cliff

 While on Boulder Beach you’ll see Otter Cliff in the distance.
 This is a great spot for a telephoto or wide lens since you can zoom in on the cliffs or zoom out to get puddles and splashes on the boulders.
-You can also drive up the road a bit to Otter Cliff as well.
+You can also drive up the road a bit to Otter Cliff and Otter Point as well.
 Just be careful when walking around since the rocks can be slippery (I fell on my visit!).Boulder Beach on Google Maps Otter Cliff on Google Maps

 12. Wild Gardens of Acadia

 You’ll find the Wild Gardens of Acadia near the Jesup Path making it a quick detour.
 Plus it has a large parking lot.
 The gardens consist of over 300 species of plants that reflect the surrounding Mount Desert Island area.Wild Gardens of Acadia on Google Maps